m-voit/concepts-of-programming-languages/study-project/paper.md

 * Allow functions to be assigned to variables.
 * Allow functions to be stored in data structures like arrays.

-The listed properties allow for concepts such as higher-order functions or functional composition, which both are described later.
+The listed properties also allow for concepts such as higher-order functions or functional composition, which both are described later.
+In JavaScript, all the mentioned properties are supported.
+Therefore, functions in JavaScript are first class functions and are treated like first-class citizens in the programming language.

 <!-- TODO Code example. -->
 ```javascript